Chimera-tools/ChimPipe/docs/source/manual.rst

 Manual
 ======

-This section describes the files ChimPipe takes as input, how to generate them, how to run the pipeline and how to interpret its outputs.
+This section describes ChimPipe' input files, how to generate them, how to run ChimPipe, and how to interpret its outputs.

 Input files
 ===========